kuyawa/Imaginex/README.md

 #Imaginex

-**Imaginex** is an image browser for the desktop.
-Select your favorite galleries from imgur.com and download all the images from them to your desktop for better consumption.
+**Imaginex** is an image browser for the desktop developed in Swift.
+Select your favorite galleries from imgur.com and download all the images from the web to your desktop for better consumption.
+You can then zoom in or out, explore the gallery folder or set an image as a wallpaper for your desktop.

 Here is a screenshot of the application: